Kitware/keypointgui/README.rst

 - `gui.py` - the implementation of the GUI, which calls upon the layout defined in`form_builder_output.py`.
 This is the main "executable".

-- `gui.fbp` - wxFormBuilder format file (`necessary version <https://sourceforge.net/projects/wxformbuilder/files/wxformbuilder-nightly/3.5.1-rc1/>`_).
+- `gui.fbp` - wxFormBuilder format file (`necessary version to edit GUI <https://sourceforge.net/projects/wxformbuilder/files/wxformbuilder-nightly/3.5.1-rc1/>`_).

 - `form_builder_output.py` - automatically generated from `gui.fbp` using wxFormBuilder.